Private Percy Price

 Sometime after arriving in France, Percy was transferred from the infantry into the 4th Machine Gun Company, part of the newly formed Machine Gun Corps that consolidated heavy machine gun operations into specialised units.
 These companies supported infantry battalions with sustained fire from the powerful Vickers machine gun, and their positions were often dangerously exposed.

-Percy remained in hospital for over a month, recovering from the wound and avoiding infection — always a risk with leg wounds in the filthy front-line conditions.
+Percy remained in hospital, recovering from the wound and avoiding infection — always a risk with leg wounds in the filthy front-line conditions.
 On 12 October 1916, he was discharged from hospital, having avoided permanent damage but bearing the scars of some of the worst fighting the AIF had seen to that point.

 OCTOBER – NOVEMBER 1916: YPRES SECTOR (QUIET BUT DEADLY)